Seven charged in shootings that killed Louisiana police officers

 | NEW ORLEANS

-NEW ORLEANS Louisiana police have charged seven people in connection with shootings near New Orleans on Thursday that killed two sheriff's deputies at a trailer park and wounded two others, authorities said.
+NEW ORLEANS Louisiana police have charged seven people in connection with Thursday's shootings near New Orleans that left two sheriff's deputies dead and two others wounded, authorities said.

-Brian Lyn Smith, 24, of LaPlace was charged with attempted first-degree murder while six others also face charges linked to the violence, St. John Parish Sheriff's Office spokesman Dane Clement said on Friday.
+Brian Lyn Smith, 24, of LaPlace, Louisiana, was charged with attempted first-degree murder, St. John Parish Sheriff's Office spokesman Dane Clement said on Friday.

+Terry Smith, 44, Derrick Smith, 22, Kyle David Joekel, 28, and Teniecha Bright, 21, were charged with being a principal to attempted first-degree murder, Clement said.

+The charges stem from a pair of related shootings early Thursday morning in and around LaPlace, about 25 miles (40 km) west of New Orleans.

 The gunman fled, and officers investigating the incident ended up at a trailer park in LaPlace.
 As they were interviewing two suspects, someone came out of a trailer with an assault weapon and shot dead the two officers and wounded another, Tregre said.

-The slain deputies were identified as Brandon Nielsen, 34, and Jeremy Triche, 27, while deputy Jason Triche, 30, was wounded.
+The slain deputies were identified as Brandon Nielsen, 34, and Jeremy Triche, 27.
+The other wounded deputy is Jason Triche, 30.

+Suspects Smith and Joekel remain hospitalized with injuries they received in the shooting and will be booked upon release from the hospital, Clement said.

 All of the charges are in connection with the shooting of Boyington, police said.
-The investigation into the shootings at the trailer park continues and is being led by the Louisiana State Police.
+The investigation into the shootings at the trailer park continue and is being led by the Louisiana State Police.

-Those charged include Terry Smith, 44, Derrick Smith, 22, Kyle David Joekel, 28, and Teniecha Bright, 21, all accused of being a principal to attempted first-degree murder, Clement said.

-Suspects Brian Lyn Smith and Joekel remain hospitalized with injuries they received in the shooting and will be booked upon release from the hospital, Clement said.